Identification of Child Penalties: Identification of the Effect of Parenthood on the Gender Earnings Ratio

-The figure shows the following patterns.
+Turning to the comparison, Figure~\ref{fig:alt_ntd_b} plots both the conventional and new estimators.
 For $D=26,27$, the new estimator starts slightly less negative than the conventional at childbirth but converges and becomes marginally more negative by five years post-treatment.
 For $D=29,30$, the new estimator is smaller in magnitude than the conventional.
-For example, at $D=30$ five years post-treatment, the conventional estimator equals $-0.200$ (SE $0.015$) while the new estimator equals $-0.144$ (SE $0.011$), a difference of 28\%.
+For example, at $D=30$ five years post-treatment, the conventional estimator equals $-0.200$ (SE $0.015$) while the new estimator equals $-0.144$ (SE $0.011$), i.e., 28\% smaller in magnitude.

 The intuition behind this result for later treatment groups is as follows.
 The bias-bounding exercise in Section~\ref{sec:bias_bound} found no evidence of substantial bias for later treatment groups.
-The differences observed here likely reflect different target estimands rather than bias.
-Furthermore, the smaller magnitude of the new estimator is consistent with small effects for fathers and $\rho(d,\infty,a) < 1$ as discussed above theoretically above and empirically in the previous subsection.
+Hence, the differences observed here likely reflect different target estimands rather than bias.
+Furthermore, the smaller magnitude of the new estimator is consistent with small effects for fathers and $\rho(\infty) < 1$, as discussed theoretically in Section~\ref{sec:ntd_new_discussion} using \eqref{eq:ntd_base_to_alt}.